meetgeetha/weather-app/README.md

 # 🌤️ Weather App

+The main purpose of this repo is to demo the pr review is automated from a remote Github action [Link|https://github.com/marketplace/actions/ai-pr-reviewer-with-rag]

 A beautiful, modern and robust Python web application to display the real-time weather conditions for any place on the planet Earth.
 Built with Flask and featuring a responsive, gradient-based UI.

 ## ✨ Features